 3. Bundaberg Rum Distillery

 Bundaberg is a sugar cane town, it’s a major crop and the mill provides a substantial amount of work for the region.
 A by-product of sugar production is molasses and it was the troubling issue of what to do with the excess of molasses that inspired 15 enterprising locals to come up with the idea of a rum distillery in 1888.
 The rest, as they say, is history and despite a few setbacks over the years, it’s bigger and more successful today than it’s ever been.

-You can take a tour of the factory with a tasting at the end for those of age, or for the rum lovers and enthusiasts there’s the Blend your own Rum experience.
-I had the chance to try it out and it’s really interesting, I felt a bit like a mad scientist with my beakers and pipettes but they assured me it’s impossible to make a bad or ‘wrong’ combination it’s just about creating something attuned to your personal tastes.
+You can take a tour of the factory with a tasting at the end for those of age, or for rum lovers and enthusiasts, there’s the Blend your own Rum experience.
+I had the chance to try it out and it’s fascinating, I felt a bit like a mad scientist with my beakers and pipettes but they assured me it’s impossible to make a bad or ‘wrong’ combination it’s just about creating something attuned to your personal tastes.

 The Bundaberg Distillery is at Hills St, Bundaberg East QLD 4670 and you can learn more about visitor experiences, the museum and tastings on the official site.